-The challenges to be tackled during ESGI146 are being selected by the Organising Team in consultation with the Scientific Board, from diverse sectors, and in need of a variety of mathematical methodologies.
-Non-profit organisations, companies and governmental units can submit their problems/challenges here.
+The societal challenges that were tackled in ESGI146/co-creation Event with Society were selected by the Organising Team in consultation with the Scientific Board, were from diverse sectors, and leveraged a variety of mathematical methodologies.

-3 societal challenges have now been finalised.
-Each challenge will be presented by a representative of the organization on the opening event (3/12) with a 30-minute presentation.
-More information will then be given to the team who will work on the challenge during the week.
-On the last day, 7/12, the researchers present their results to the non-academic organisations.
-Within three months after the end of the workshop they also deliver these results as a detailed report to the non-academic organisation.
-The reports will also be uploaded below.
+Each challenge was presented by a representative of the organization on the opening event (3/12) with a 30-minute presentation, during the opening event.
+More information was then be given to the team who worked on the challenge during the week, in collaboration with the organisation.
+On the last day, 7/12, the researchers presented their results to the non-academic organisations in a public event.

-Problems that have already been tackled in other Study Groups around the world can be found at the international Study Group website.
 Problems descriptions and the reports delivered to the companies after the 1st Study Group in Cyprus (ESGI125) can be found here.
+Problems tackled in other Study Groups across the world can be found at the international Study Group website.